 Any photo you include should be professionally-taken, well-lit, and clearly show what you look like.
+You should also be wearing professional or business casual attire in your resume photo.

 This will be the hiring manager’s first impression of you, so you don’t want to look unprofessional or unreliable.

-Using a selfie or otherwise unsuitable resume photo is common on bad resume examples, and is sure to get your resume discarded.
+Using a selfie or otherwise unsuitable resume photo is common on bad resume examples, and is likely to get your resume discarded.

 Professional Photo Dos and Don’ts